KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_transmission/README.md

 <figcaption><em>Controlling transmission amount with transmissionTexture.</em></figcaption>
 </figure>

-## Tint
+## Tinting
-You may notice that the transparent materials show above are tinted. i.e. they aren't actually transmitting 100% of the non-reflected light.
+You may notice that the transparent materials shown above are tinted. i.e. they aren't actually transmitting 100% of the non-reflected light.
 This is because `KHR_materials_transmission` specifies that the `baseColor` of the material be used to model the absorption of light by the surface.
 This allows materials like stained glass to be easily represented with this extension.
 Absorption is usually defined as an amount of light at each frequency that is absorbed over a given distance through a medium (usually described by Beer’s Law).
 However, since this extension deals exclusively with infinitely thin surfaces, we can treat absorption as a constant.
 In fact, rather than absorbed light, we can talk about its inverse: transmitted light.
 The `baseColor` of the material serves this purpose as it already defines how the light that penetrates the surface is colored by the material.
 In this model, the transmitted light will be modulated by this color as it passes through.
 <figure>
   <img src="./figures/ConstantTransmission.png"/>
 <figcaption><em>The baseColor of the material (yellow, in this example) is used to tint the light being transmitted.</em></figcaption>
 </figure>

-## Refractive Blurring
+## Refraction
 Since the surface is considered to be infinitely thin, we will ignore macroscopic refraction caused by the orientation of the surface.
 However, microfacets on either side of the thin surface will cause light to be refracted in random directions, effectively blurring the transmitted light.
 That is, the roughness of the surface directly causes the transmitted light to become blurred.
 This microfacet lobe is exactly the same as the specular lobe except sampled along the line of sight through the surface.
 <figure>
   <img src="./figures/Roughness.png"/>
 <figcaption><em>Refraction due to surface roughness.</em></figcaption>
 </figure>

-## Blending
+## Blend Mode
 The glTF `blendMode` is used for alpha-as-coverage, NOT for physically-based transparency (i.e. this extension).
 If alpha-as-coverage is not being used, the blend mode of the material should be set to "OPAQUE" even though it is transparent.
 Again, it's helpful to think of alpha-as-coverage as whether the physical surface is there or not. `transmission` applies to the surface material that exists.
 Note that alpha-as-coverage can still be used along with transmission as shown in the example below.
 <figure>